zerasul/mdbook_en/7controls/controls.md

 We have been working with controllers; either 3 or 6 button controllers; however, it can be interesting to offer support for using a mouse in our games.
 In this section, we are going to see how to read the _Sega Mouse_, using SGDK.

-First of all, not all of us have access to a Sega Mouse; so it is necessary to use an emulator, which allows to use the mouse of our computer inside the emulator itself.
+First of all, not all of us have access to a Sega Mouse; so it is necessary to use an emulator, which allows us to use the mouse of our computer inside the emulator itself.
 In this case we recommend the _Kega Fusion_ or fusion emulator.
-This emulator, using the <kbd>F12</kbd>, capture the mouse of our computer.
+This emulator, using the <kbd>F12</kbd>, captures the mouse of our computer.

 We have created a new example; in the repository of examples for this book; remember that you can find it at: